ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

   <img src="./images/LWA_setup.png">
 </div>

 * iv.
 Fill in all three required fields to create your security profile and click “Save”.
 For the “Consent Privacy Notice URL”, please fill it with your own privacy notice URL.
+If there is no privacy notice, you can just fill it with ```https://www.privacypolicies.com/blog/gdpr-consent-examples/```.

 <div align="center">
   <img src="./images/security_profile_management.png">
 </div>

 * v.
 Before you complete this step, be sure to click on the link named “Show Client ID and Client Secret” and save these values to a secure location so they're easily available later.
-You’ll need these values later in a future step.
+You’ll need these values later in a next step.

 5. Configure the skill:
 * i.
 Go back to https://developer.amazon.com/home.html and sign in as needed